Prebor97/hngStage0/README.md

 ### **Local Machine(Laptop)**
 - **Ensure the latest version of maven and java 23 is installed on your device.
-Ensure you set the environmental variables are set too.**
+Ensure you set the paths too.**

 - **Clone this repository to your local machine to any directory of your choice.**